 - Interpret Darwin’s systematic observations.

 - Explain evolution in terms of natural selection.

-- Describe how the Hardy–Weinberg principle is used to assess the evolution of a population.
+- Apply the Hardy-Weinberg principle to assess the evolution of a population.

-- Examine how phylogenetic trees show evolutionary relationships based on parsimony and maximum likelihood.
+- Explain how phylogenetic trees show evolutionary relationships based on parsimony and maximum likelihood.

-Week Three: The History of Life on Earth and Microorganisms
+The History of Life on Earth & Microorganisms

 - Classify microscopic organisms by size, structure, and function.